Why We Use Zirconium-Based Durable/Decorative Color PVD Coatings

 In the late ’90s, polished brass finishes were all the rage in home decor–from door hardware to plumbing fixtures and everything in-between.
 Once engineers discovered that zirconium nitride (ZrN) can imitate natural brass, the floodgates were opened.
 Next came a rush to introduce finishes with lifetime durability guarantees.
 As with all decorative trends, times change, and soon, metallic finishes like stainless steel and nickel replaced brass as the dominant finish and, more recently, bronzes, rose golds, and blacks.
 Fortunately, zirconium is the chameleon metal that can respond to these evolving trends.

 Engineers can quickly formulate zirconium-based coatings to make a wide range of colors using the cathodic arc deposition method found in VT-series PVD coating systems.
 We start with pure zirconium, evaporate and ionize the metal in a vacuum chamber while introducing precise amounts of reactive gases such as nitrogen, oxygen, methane, or acetylene to form the compounds that generate these various colors.
 Adding nitrogen to create zirconium nitride (ZrN) compounds results in yellow tones ranging from nickel to brass.
 To produce reddish golds and bronzes, add carbon-based gas (methane or acetylene) along with nitrogen to form zirconium carbonitrides (ZrCN).
 We can also mix oxygen with a carbon gas to form zirconium oxycarbides (ZrOC) that create darker colors from graphite to black to oil-rubbed bronze.
-Simple modifications can make a wide range of colors with a single metal – Zirconium!
+Simple modifications can make a wide range of color PVD coatings with a single metal – Zirconium!

 Performance and durability of Zirconium-based coatings